kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 	WhenUnsatisfiable UnsatisfiableConstraintAction
 	LabelSelector     *metav1.LabelSelector

+	// MatchLabelKeys is a set of pod label keys to select the pods over which
-	// MatchLabelKeys holds keys to labels whose values we did not know
+	// spreading will be calculated.
+The keys are used to lookup values from the
-	// before creating the pod.
-The scheduler plugin will obtain this
-	// value from the incoming pod labels.
-Pods with the same key-value
+	// incoming pod labels, those key-value labels are ANDed with `LabelSelector`
-	// pairs are considered a group.
-In the PodTopologySpread, the
-	// spreading will include pods belonging to the same group.
-It is
-	// an array of strings, each element representing a key of the
+	// to select the group of existing pods over which spreading will be calculated
+	// for the incoming pod.
+Keys that don't exist in the incoming pod labels will
-	// label.
-If the key does not exist, the element won't be ignored.
+	// be ignored.
 	MatchLabelKeys []string
 }
 ```